Worried about Getting the Vaccine?

 - Women who are pregnant or breastfeeding.
 If you are pregnant or breastfeeding, please speak with your health care provider for additional guidance.

-- Individuals who have ever had a severe allergic reaction to a previous dose of an mRNA vaccine or to any of its components.
+- Individuals who have ever had a severe allergic reaction to a previous dose of an mRNA or viral vector vaccine or to any of its components.

 - Individuals with autoimmune conditions or individuals who are immunocompromised due to disease or treatment.
 Please speak with your health care provider for additional guidance.